A Reform Empire Built on Biased Research:

 Other federal legislation has opened increasing amounts of public money to private reentry contractors.
 The Second Chance Act, signed in 2008, has set aside over $250 million to fund state or private reentry services as of 2013.
 Florida’s Operation New Hope now receives funding through the Second Chance program.

 In federal testimony support the Second Chance Act, Prison Fellowship Ministries’ Pat Nolan cited Byron Johnson’s research.
-Nolan, a former Tough on Crime legislator briefly imprisoned for racketeering, has also served as the Private Sector Chair of ALEC’s Corrections and Reentry workgroup alongside Public Sector Chair Texas legislator Rep. Jerry Madden.
+Nolan, a former Tough on Crime legislator briefly imprisoned for racketeering, has also served as the Private Sector Chair of ALEC’s Corrections and Reentry working group alongside Public Sector Chair Texas legislator Rep. Jerry Madden.
 Both are central figures in Right on Crime.
 Prison Fellowship Ministries is also listed as a Second Chance Partner on the Bureau of Justice Assistance website.

 The Prison Entrepreneurship Program